dpatil787/linux-server-configurations/NFS/README.md

 - How shared storage works in real environments

-*Document prepared as part of DevOps Home Lab — Linux Server Configuration Series*
+*Document prepared as part of DevOps Home Lab — Linux Server Configurations*